-The National Mississippi River Museum & Aquarium is seeking candidates for the Restaurant Cashier Associate Position.
-An ideal candidate is someone with exceptional service skills, feels comfortable interacting with guests, works well on a team, can multitask, and positively portrays the organization.
-This position offers working a flexible schedule and does require weekend and holiday hours.
+The National Mississippi River Museum & Aquarium is seeking candidates for Box Office Cashier Positions.
+An ideal candidate is someone with exceptional service skills, feels comfortable interacting with guests, delivers accurate information to guests, works well on a team, and positively portrays the organization.
+This position offers working a flexible schedule and does require weekend hours.

-If you are interested in becoming a part of our team, complete an application or visit the box office location at the museum.
-Completed applications can be submitted in person, submitted to either box office location at the museum, or sent electronically through the website.
+If you are interested in becoming a part of our team, please submit a resume or an application.
+Applications for employment can be completed at this link.
+Completed applications and/or resumes can be submitted in person to either box office location at the museum or emailed to email@example.com.

 Have an interest in history, animals, conservation, or simply enjoy helping others?
 Whether it’s one day a month, one day a week, or just for special events and projects, we’d love for you to join in our mission.

 The very nature of volunteering means choosing to work without being paid for it.
 As a result, people choose to spend their time on issues they feel strongly about.
 If you have a passion for animals, history, education, or conservation, the National Mississippi River Musuem & Aquarium, Dubuque Historical Society, and Mathias Ham Historic Site are for you!